 What is the Thought Press Project?

-It’s called the Thought Press Project and in 2021 we raised a total of £4,700 for Mind Charity and Heart Felt Tips CIC, arranged 3 exhibitions around the UK and gained recognition from the UK printmaking community by featuring in both the RE (Royal Society of Painter-Printmakers) magazine ‘Printmaking Today’ and in the equally prestigious ‘Pressing Matters’.
+In 2021 we raised a total of £4,700 for Mind Charity and Heart Felt Tips CIC, arranged 3 exhibitions around the UK and gained recognition from the UK printmaking community by featuring in both the RE (Royal Society of Painter-Printmakers) magazine ‘Printmaking Today’ and in the equally prestigious ‘Pressing Matters.’

 How did the Thought Press Project come about?

 The Thought Press Project was a collaboration I had in mind around December 2020.
-It was lockdown and we couldn’t see family or friends over Christmas and it was a really dark time where I thought about how people’s mental health and creativity were suffering.
-I also thought about all the charities that weren’t getting the help and support they needed from volunteers and how people weren’t focusing on giving to charities, each person having their own problems to deal with over lockdown.
-Together with all the news about home-schooling and children losing out on valuable education and social development, I thought it would be good to focus on helping these people and found that Mind Charity and Heart Felt Tips CIC were the perfect causes to champion with my project.
+It was still Lockdown in the UK and due to the threat of Covid19 we couldn’t see any family or friends.
+Christmas that year felt like a really dark time and I got to thinking about how people’s mental health and creativity were suffering.
+Together with all the news about children stuck at home, losing out on valuable education and social development, I found that Mind Charity and Heart Felt Tips CIC were the perfect causes to champion with my project.

-I set about contacting printmakers I was already following through my Instagram account @paper.fight.art, not knowing who would reply or agree to donate prints to a then unknown project.
-Little did I know how enthusiastic people would be and it went from there really, growing day by day adding people from all over the UK (because of postage restrictions and delays we faced during the lockdowns and height of the pandemic, I didn’t include anyone else around the world although we did have considerable interest) until I had to cap it at 100 people as running the project by myself meant that I would be dealing with all the admin, post and website, PR and social media.
+I set about contacting printmakers I was already following through my Instagram account @paper.fight.art, not knowing who would reply or agree to donate their prints to a then unknown project.
+Little did I know how enthusiastic people would be and it went from there really, growing day by day, adding people from all over the UK (because of postage restrictions and delays we faced during height of the pandemic, I didn’t include anyone outside the UK, although we did have considerable interest) until I had to cap it at 100 people, as running the project by myself meant that I would be dealing with all the admin, post and website, promotional material and social media.

-The theme I set for the project was Childhood Memories and Imagination to link to the children and mental health aspects of the project.
-It really tapped into something we all had in common and many of the printmakers really enjoyed chatting to each other about their childhood memories and ideas for prints.
-I partnered lesser and more well-known printmakers together to level the playing field and started by selling all the prints at the same price, which in the beginning was just £10 although now there are many available from only £8.
+The theme I set for the project in that first year was Childhood Memories and Imagination to link to the children and mental health aspects of the project.
+It really tapped into something we all had in common and many of the printmakers enjoyed chatting to each other about their childhood memories and ideas for prints.
+I partnered lesser known and more famous printmakers to level the playing field and started by selling all the prints at the same price, which in the beginning were just £10 each.

 What happened next?

-With all the excitement growing in one corner of Instagram, pretty soon I had built a small online community of printmakers and we started a Facebook group to help organise people and set out rules.
+With all the excitement growing in the printmaking corner of Instagram, soon there was a small online community of printmakers and I started a Facebook group to help organise people and set out rules.
 Pairing a smaller charity (Heart Felt Tips) with a much bigger and more recognisable charity (Mind) really worked to help people feel emotionally invested in the project, particularly those who had struggled with their mental health over lockdown in particular.

 With more and more people getting involved, Tim from Pooki Presses reached out to us to give away one of his big lever printing presses and we had the wonderful support of Essdee and several other art suppliers.

-We also got the attention of local and global magazines and even the famous John Pedder who supported our project by donating 20 of his original embossed woodcut prints which sold out within a week of going in the online shop!
-We also had great champions on the project such as Jonny Scarramuzza one of the 100 printmakers, who is based in Wales who was able to put together the very first of our exhibitions in a refurbished theatre, which was a huge success!
-We also managed to get a free space at a new venue in Ipswich The Hold, which we have rebooked for 2022.
+We got the attention of local and global magazines and even the famous John Pedder who supported our project by donating 20 of his original embossed woodcut prints which sold out within a week of going in the online shop!
+We also had great champions on the project such as Jonny Scarramuzza, based in Wales.
+He was able to install all 100 of our prints at the very first of our exhibitions in a refurbished theatre, which was a huge success!
+We also managed to get a free space at a new venue in Ipswich at The Hold part of Suffolk Archives, which we have rebooked annually since then.

 We have had so much great feedback from our customers and it has meant a lot for me to and the other printmakers to be able to connect with each other during the lockdown and some lifelong artist friendships have been formed.
-There is quite a tightknit community on Instagram and the artists help to promote each other’s work which is really great!
+There is quite a tightknit community on Instagram and the artists help to promote each other’s work which is really what the project is about!

 All of the artists have been tremendously generous with their time, energy and materials, contributing everything for free and even helping with social media and promotion, organising flyers and exhibition venues.
-We have a core membership of some printmakers who loved it so much last year they have returned to the fold!
+We have a core membership of some printmakers who loved it so much the first time around that they have returned to the fold!